Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 You have 3 options for who can be the Registered Agent:

-Missouri law requires that all LLC Registered Agents have a physical street address in Missouri.
+Missouri law requires that all LLC Registered Agents have a physical street address in the state.
 PO Boxes aren’t allowed.

 And the Registered Agent’s name and address will be listed on public records.